M-Woo/Daily_Notes-Practice/00-Interview-Questions.md

 - Resetting - removing all styling from every element. all elements will have the same font-size margin etc. Eric Meyers Reset.
 - normalizing - making elements render consistently across all browsers. provides better cross-browser consistency in default styling of html elements. html5 alternative to css resetting

+Describe Floats and how they work.
+- Specifies whether an element should be placed along left or right side of container

 What does CORS stand for and what issue does it address?

  -CORS stands for cross-origin resource sharing.
 There could be situation where some resources should be allowed from sources having different origin.
 CORS is a standard to enable cross-site HTTP requests for: